FREQUENTLY ASKED QUESTIONS

 Do lawn bowlers have to wear white?

-At Mann Park whites, or club colours, are worn for league games, championship games and on Saturday afternoons.
+At Mann Park whites, or club colours, are only worn for visitations, club tournaments, competitions, holiday events, and Saturday afternoon teas.
 Regular clothing can be worn at all other events.

 At all times a player is expected to wear flat soled shoes to avoid damage to the playing surface.